TRANSITION OF THE MASTER OF SCIENCE PROGRAM TO A PRACTICE-ORIENTED DOCTORAL DEGREE PROGRAM

 - Any personal information the applicant wishes to share

-Once completed, this document must be loaded into the electronic application as directed by June 1.
+Once completed, this document must be loaded into the electronic application as directed by the application deadline.
 Please refrain from using personal identifiers in the narrative as well as in the title of the document, page numbers, etc. as the essays are blinded to readers to ensure process fairness.

 - A current résumé or curriculum vitae listing educational background and work experience.

 - A completed Math and Science GPA form.
-Guidance on how to prepare this can be downloaded from the Saint Mary’s Online Application System or the “Prospective Student” section of the Saint Mary’s Nurse Anesthesia website.
-Once completed, this document must be loaded into the electronic application as directed by June 1.
+Once completed, this document must be loaded into the electronic application.

 All application materials are to be submitted through the Saint Mary’s Online Application System.

-Submission of all applicable college and nursing school transcripts to be sent directly to:
+Submission of all applicable college and nursing school transcripts must be sent directly to the Minneapolis Campus:

 Saint Mary’s University of Minnesota